Psalms91-50-23/primcut_mowing_backend/README.md

 This project was previously deployed and fully functional in a production-like environment.
 The live deployment has since been retired as the project is no longer actively maintained.

-The source code, architecture, and implementation remain available for review.
-Screenshots and documentation are included to demonstrate the application's functionality and design.

 Key features included:

 User authentication and authorization
-Property management workflows
+Role-based access control for Owners and Customers Property and customer management workflows
-Automated email notifications
 Quote and request management
-Role-based access control
-Supabase database integration
+Automated email notifications and account verification Supabase database integration
-Audit logging and business process automation
+Audit logging and change tracking
+Automated business processes, including quote expiry and background jobs Responsive web interface for business and customer interactions

-A live demonstration can be redeployed if required.
+A demonstration environment can be redeployed if required.

 ### Key Backend Features